Get articles and insights directly in your inbox. Subscribe today.

 It can help you to identify factors that drive conversions from unpaid to paid services or motivate higher paying customers to drop to a lower tier.
 It can help you to improve your value prospect for higher paying customers while also ensuring that your pricing is competitive enough to encourage conversions from lower paying or non-paying users.

-Evaluating your acquisition channels
+Evaluating your acquisition channels and customer acquisition cost

 Cross-reference your ARPU with the marketing channels that generate customer acquisitions and you’ll be able to identify which channels draw in higher paying customers.
 This can help you to squeeze every penny out of your marketing budget and prevent you from wasting money on channels with low ROI.

-As you can see, ARPU is an extremely useful metric which impinges on pretty much every KPI worth watching.
+As you can see, ARPU is an extremely useful metric that impinges on pretty much every KPI worth watching.
 When you know how to calculate your ARPU, it can unlock a wealth of useful insights that can inform your strategy and drive sustainable growth.